Pentium: Kaby Lake microarchitecture based

-In Q1 2017 Intel released the Kaby Lake-based Pentium G4560; it is the first Pentium-branded CPU since the Netburst-based Pentium 4 to support hyper-threading, a feature available in some "Core"-branded products.
+In Q1 2017 Intel released the Kaby Lake-based Pentium G4560; it is the first Pentium-branded CPU since the NetBurst-based Pentium 4 to support hyper-threading, a feature available in some "Core"-branded products.
 Features include a clock speed of 3.5 GHz with four threads, 3 MB of L3 cache and Intel HD 610 integrated graphics.

 Coffee Lake microarchitecture based

 All Coffee Lake Pentium processors support Hyper-threading, and integrated Intel UHD Graphics.

 Comet Lake microarchitecture based

+The Comet Lake family (a refinement of Skylake on 14 nm) reached Pentium first in mobile with the Pentium Gold 6405U in late 2019, and then on desktop in Q2 2020 with Pentium Gold G64xx/G65xx/G66xx for LGA 1200, followed by a small refresh (G64x5/G65x5) in early 2021.